 Spray a 2 1/2- to 3-quart casserole dish with cooking spray.

-Combine the noodles, peas, soup, milk, cheese, and tuna.
+Combine the noodles, soup, peas, cheese, tuna, and milk.
 Add salt and freshly ground black pepper.
 Spoon into the prepared baking dish.

 In a small bowl, toss the breadcrumbs with the melted butter and sprinkle over the top of the casserole.

-Bake for 15 to 20 minutes, until hot and bubbly and crumbs are browned.
+Bake for 15 to 20 minutes until hot and bubbly and the breadcrumbs are browned.